swiftfr13/MI50-gfx906-Windows/README.md

 # MI50-gfx906-Windows
-Guide on running MI50 as a normal GPU in Windows
+Guide on running Radeon Instinct MI50 32GB as a normal GPU in Windows

 ## Host Environment
 - Linux install